 The Global Recruitment Unit (GRU) serves the National Institutes of Health’s (NIH) 27 Institutes and Centers (ICs) with global recruitments for positions such as; Physicians, Purchasing Agents, Health Scientist Administrators and Pathways (Student Trainees).
 Applying to one of the global recruitments below could provide an avenue for consideration across many of the participating ICs at NIH.
-Any participating IC has the ability to review eligible candidates for their vacancies and set up interviews.
+Any participating IC can review eligible candidates for their vacancies and set up interviews.
 Your application may be reviewed by participating hiring officials throughout all of NIH.

 Please review the upcoming announcements below to see if you’d like to join our NIH team!

 We have several Physician positions we are looking to fill.
 All Physician positions are open to the public.

 Announcements open 6/28/2021 and will close at 11:59pm on 7/7/2021.
 All applicants must apply through USAJobs; links will be available on 6/28.

 As a Physician in an intramural program area, you will be responsible for administering clinical, basic and independent research programs; analyzing, evaluating and generating scientific and clinical data; and conceptualizing new research direction and projects.